anuzx/Food-wastage-reduction-tracker/README.md

 ---

 ### **🌟 Empowering Communities**
 FOODCONNECT is a platform that bridges the gap between excess food and those in need.
-Whether you're an individual, NGO, or restaurant, our tech-enabled platform helps reduce food wastage, one meal at a time.
+Whether you're an individual, NGO or restaurant, our tech-enabled platform helps reduce food wastage, one meal at a time.

 ---